xArm-Developer/xArm-CPLUS-SDK/ReadMe.md

 ## Overview
-- The current version supports Linux and windows, but the source code structure has changed.
+- The current version supports Linux/windows/MacOS(beta), but the source code structure has changed.

 ## Caution
 - During use, people should stay away from the robot arm to avoid accidental injury or damage to other items by the robot arm.